Pittsburgh Wrongful Death Attorney

 How long do I have to file a Wrongful Death Case in Pennsylvania?

 Statutes of limitations differ from state to state, and there are different timeframes in place for different types of personal injury cases.
-Some states have adopted the 2 year limit like Pennsylvania, however others have one year or even three year statutes in place.
+Some states have adopted the 2 year limit like Pennsylvania, however, others have one-year or even three-year statutes in place.

-To win a Pittsburgh wrongful death case, you must successfully provide what is known as the “burden of proof” to indicate that the defendant caused the death of the victim.
+To win a Pittsburgh wrongful death lawsuit, you must successfully provide what is known as the “burden of proof” to indicate that the defendant caused the death of the victim.
 You need to prove all of the following:

 - An opposing party owed a duty of care to the deceased victim.